 To be fair, nowadays I hardly have to worry about where to stay in Tel Aviv when I go as my friends always offer to host me.
 Yet, I like the idea of staying in a different area every time!

 My go to place used to be Abraham Hostel, and I still visit and hang out there any time I’m in town.
 Abraham has the perfect combination of being in a good, central location; of attracting a varied audience (youngsters, families, etc) and it has some great social spaces, making it perfect for people who are keen on meeting other travelers.
 To make it even better, its hangout places (ie the bar and the terrace) are venue for events and parties which even the locals can attend, so it’s a great place to also meet locals.
+In other words, it’s probably the best choice of where to stay in Tel Aviv if it is your first time in the city.
 Check out the latest rates for Abraham Hostel, and read the reviews here.

 I have also been to other hotels in Tel Aviv – more about them later.